AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/use-a-webhook-in-a-smart-campaign.md

    ![](assets/image2014-9-22-15-3a8-3a5.png)

-1. You can also use Webhooks in a smart list.
+1. You can also use Webhooks in a Smart List.

    ![](assets/2017-05-02-10-54-38.png)

-1. Finally, you can use Webhooks in **Add Choice** in a flow step.
+1. Finally, you can use Webhooks in **[!UICONTROL Add Choice]** in a flow step.

    ![](assets/image2014-9-22-15-3a8-3a13.png)